Eating enough calcium on the keto diet can be a tough objective, especially if you’re on the vegan keto diet or cutting out dairy.

 Most people associate salmon with the omega-3 essential fatty acids that all the craze seems to be about lately.
 While EPA and DHA are undoubtedly beneficial, salmon is also rich with calcium.

 In fact, as little as 80 grams of salmon has over 20% of the recommended daily intake (RDI) of calcium.
-Unfortunately, salmon is not vegan-friendly, but it is definitely keto-friendly if you haven’t adopted a complete plant-based lifestyle just yet.
+Unfortunately, salmon is not vegan-friendly, but it is definitely keto-friendly if you haven’t adopted a completely plant-based lifestyle just yet.

 Chia seeds are known as being quite the “superfood” due to their dense profile of omega-3 essential fatty acids, fiber, and trace minerals.